Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

-Sun Belt opponents square off when the Georgia Southern Eagles (1-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 at Allen E. Paulson Stadium.
-Georgia Southern is favored by 1.5 points.
-The contest has a point total set at 66.
+Oddsmakers expect a tight game between Sun Belt foes when the Georgia Southern Eagles (1-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 at Allen E. Paulson Stadium.
+Arkansas State is a 1.5-point underdogs.
+The game's point total is set at 66.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.